hildahnaz/fundiconnect/README.md

-fu# 🚀 Hackathon 2.0: "The Fundi Connect Challenge"
+Hackathon 2.0: "The Fundi Connect Challenge"
 ## *From Invisible to Invaluable: Revolutionizing Local Service Discovery*

 ---